Kledo-ID/wc-kledo/readme.txt

 2. The Kledo invoice plugin Settings pages

 == Changelog ==

+= 1.3.1 =
+* fix: cannot create new order when status changed to processing
+* fix: some deprecation notice

 = 1.3.0 =
 * added: create new order on Kledo when order status is processing